PyramidTechnologies/escpos/README.md

  - All ESC (ASCII) commands must be exactly the right case
  - Pay attention to tabs, spacing and newlines

+ - Use \clearpage for forced page breaks on PDF render

+ .. raw:: latex

+    \clearpage

 .. _tagname:
 .. index:: $BYTE1 $BYTE2
 .. py:attribute:: Command Name - $BYTE1 $BYTE2